A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Introduction

-In parallel, recent advancements have explored alternative strategies for solving partial differential equations (PDEs) in a global framework, such as by leveraging physics-informed neural networks (PINNs)~\cite{raissi2019physics, meng2020ppinn, wight2020solving, karniadakis2021physics, mattey2022novel, prantikos2023physics, guo2023pre}.
+In parallel, recent advancements have explored alternative strategies for solving partial differential equations (PDEs) in a global framework, such as by leveraging physics-informed neural networks (PINNs).
+Following the original proposal~\cite{raissi2019physics}, the method has been enhanced with adaptive and parallel schemes~\cite{meng2020ppinn, wight2020solving}.
+Furthermore, sequential and pre-training strategies~\cite{mattey2022novel, prantikos2023physics, guo2023pre} have been introduced to provide effective initialization for subsequent time intervals, thereby mitigating optimization difficulties in complex evolution equations.
+A key feature of PINN-based methods is their unsupervised nature, relying solely on the governing equations rather than external data labels.
 These methods are primarily designed for solving general PDEs by embedding the PDE residuals and initial-boundary conditions into a loss function that is optimized over the entire spacetime domain, reducing the cumulative numerical errors associated with stepwise methods.
 However, while PINNs have demonstrated success in various contexts, the causal structure inherent in time-dependent equations remains a fundamental constraint, meaning that they can mitigate, but not entirely eliminate, cumulative errors~\cite{wang2022and, wang2024respecting}.

 Building on the above PINN perspective, two spin-space works bring global-in-time residual objectives directly to TDSE.
 The explicitly time-dependent neural quantum state (t-NQS)~\cite{van2025many} treats time as an input and optimizes over time windows; its loss is a TDSE residual minimized in spacetime, typically with autoregressive transformer architectures.
 The time-dependent neural Galerkin (t-NQG) approach~\cite{sinibaldi2024time} uses a Galerkin-inspired ansatz, expanding the state as a linear combination of time-independent NQS with time-dependent coefficients, and enforces the TDSE globally by minimizing a projected residual.